-Affix to this PDF as two separate completed documents: 1) D. Min.
-Topic Approval form and 2) Application for Human Subjects Protection Review form.
-Forms may be found in the D. Min.
-Forms and Sampler box on the D. Min. webpage.
+Affixed to this PDF file is the D. Min.
+Topic Approval form.
+The form may be found in the D. Min.
+Forms and Sampler box on the D. Min. webpage. (https://trs.catholic.edu/academics/graduate/general-requirements/dmin.html).

-(https://trs.catholic.edu/academics/graduate/general-requirements/dmin.html).